lsst-dm/dmtn-176/index.rst

 When serializing a ``DatasetRef`` the universe would not be included and would initially be assumed to match the universe in the server.
 A special API should be made available on the server to allow the client to download and cache the correct dimension universe.

-Registry has public methods that take and return a number of different.
+Registry has public methods that take and return a number of different types.
 It will be necessary to have methods to convert these to and from JSON for transmission between the client and server.
 To minimize the need to send information that is known to the server, minimal forms of some objects can be transmitted.
 For example, a client can send a ``DatasetType`` as the name of the dataset type without having to include all the dimension information.